-- The plan is on the relevant approved form - The plan bears the relevant certificate under the Survey and Mapping Infrastructure Act 2003, executed by a cadastral surveyor - Each subject parcel on the plan must have a unique identifier - Dimensions are shown for all boundaries of the subject land, which must be surveyed or compiled from original information, including any physical feature boundaries. - An area is shown for each subject parcel, including new road.
-Where subject parcels are in parts, a total area is also shown. - Secondary interests on the subject land are shown - The unique identifiers of the land adjoining the subject land are shown - Survey marks placed at subject corners are described - Occupation at or near subject corners is described - Encroachments over boundaries of subject land are described, including the size, nature and location of the encroachment. - All parcels including part parcels on the plan must have an unambiguous relative location, and an unambiguous location in relation to the cadastre, by correctly depicting and identifying adjoining descriptions on the date the plan is certified or recertified as accurate by the cadastral surveyor. - Physical feature boundaries if present, are represented as curvilinear, have a points table when required and a statement about the section of the SMI act used.
+- The plan is on the relevant approved form. - The plan bears the relevant certificate under the SMI Act, executed by a cadastral surveyor. - Each subject parcel on the plan must have a unique identifier. - Dimensions are shown for all boundaries of the subject land, which must be surveyed or compiled from original information. - An area is shown for each subject parcel, including new road.
+Where subject parcels are in parts, a total area is also shown. - Physical feature boundaries, if present: are represented as curvilinear; have a points table (where required); state the provision(s) of the SMI Act; provide an unambiguous description of the feature(s) that define the boundary; and reference the authoritative information that is relevant to the definition of the boundary. - All parcels including part parcels on the plan, must have an unambiguous location in relation to the cadastre, by correctly depicting and identifying adjoining descriptions, on the date the plan is certified as accurate by the cadastral surveyor. - Secondary interests on the subject land and benefiting easements that immediately adjoin the subject land are shown. - Survey marks placed at subject corners are described. - Occupation at or near subject corners is described. - Encroachments over boundaries of subject land are described, including the size, nature, and location of the encroachment. - All parcels including part parcels on the plan must have an unambiguous relative location by connection(s), either surveyed, compiled, or calculated.

-Section 278 and 280 of the Land Act 1994 provides for the Registrar, with this authority delegated to the Titles Queensland, to determine the information that "should be recorded to ensure the register is an accurate, comprehensive and useable record of the relevant land and dealings".
-Such discretion enables the registrar to determine the minimum content of a survey plan to ensure the integrity of the non freehold land register.
+Section 278 and 280 of the Land Act 1994 provides for the Registrar, with this authority delegated to Titles Queensland, to determine the information that "should be recorded to ensure the register is an accurate, comprehensive and useable record of the relevant land and dealings".
+Such discretion enables the registrar to determine the minimum content of a survey plan to ensure the integrity of the non-freehold land register.

-A plan of survey lodged for registration in the non freehold land register, must comply with the following requirements (as a minimum):
+A plan of survey lodged for registration in the non-freehold land register, must comply with the following requirements (as a minimum):